reaahuja/reaahuja/README.md

 ## <div align="center">Current Work</div>

-<div align="center">I'm currently completing projects (in private repositories) as an Undergraduate Software Researcher at UofT and as a electrical design team member in UofT's Aerospace Team.</div>
+<div align="center">I'm currently completing projects (in private repositories) as an Undergraduate Software Researcher at UofT and as a 3DOD developer for U of T's aUToronto design team.</div>

 ### <div align="center">Contact Me</div>